zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <span class="menu-title" style="display: none">Patch Match</span>

 ### Critical part
+- Nearest Neighbour Field (NNF) <!-- .element: class="fragment" -->
-- Amount of Patches = Image Width * Image Height <!-- .element: class="fragment" -->
+- Amount of Patches = Amount of pixels <!-- .element: class="fragment" -->
   - 800 * 600 = 480 000
-- Nearest Neighbour Field (NNF) <!-- .element: class="fragment" -->
 - Use PatchMatch <!-- .element: class="fragment" -->
-  - Requires only about 5 runs through image
+  - Requires ~ 5 iterations

 Note:
 The most time consuming part of this approach is to find best match for every patch at the entire image.
+To build a mapping of a patch to its best match.
+This mapping is called (Show first bullet)

-For every patch we need to go thru entire image and find the best match.
-Image contains Patches = Width * Height
+Nearest Neighbour Field.
+In order to build this mapping we need to go thru the enentire image **for each patch** and find its best match.
+Image contains (Next bullet)

-We need to build a mapping between patches.
+A plenty of patches.
+It could be a quadratic complexity.
+But (Next bullet)

-I use PatchMatch algorithm that allows to speed up his process significantly.
+There is a nice PatchMatch algorithm that allows to speed up his process significantly.
 More iterations we perform the precisier NNF becomes.

 Now we should be able to outline the entire process (Next slide)